Updated October, 2018

 The earliest Christian proponent thus far found is Calcidius (late fourth century).
 He wrote several books one of which is against fatalism and determinism (this work did not become well known until the middle ages).
 In it he says that since God knows reality as it is he knows necessary truths necessarily and future contingent truths contingently.
 Some Medieval Christian writers anticipate and seem to affirm an open future: Peter Auriol (thirteenth century) and Peter de Rivo (fifteenth century).

 John Miley claims that some of the Remonstrants (Dutch followers of Arminius) advocated it in the sixteenth century.
 The Anabaptist Fausto Socinus affirmed it though he, unfortunately, also denied many traditional Christian beliefs such as the deity of Christ and the trinity.
-If one tries to discredit open theism because a heretic affirmed the same view of omniscience then should the Reformation be discredited because this same heretic affirmed several of the key tenets of Calvin?
+Some Calvinists have attempted to discredit open theism because a heretic affirmed the same view of omniscience.
+However, Socinus also affirmed several of the key ideas of Calvin.

 In the early eighteenth century, Samuel Fancourt published several works defending the dynamic omniscience view including Liberty, Grace and Prescience and latter, in 1730, What Will Be Must Be.
 He argues that the issue is not about the scope of God’s knowledge but about the nature of reality: are contingencies real or not?
 Andrew Ramsay (1748) put forth a variant of this position, claiming that though the future is knowable and so God could know it, God has chosen not to exercise this ability in order to preserve human freedom.
 John Wesley (1785) reprinted Ramsay’s material on this in Wesley’s Arminian Magazine.